vishalgattani/vishalgattani.github.io/_posts/2023-09-10-python-pre-commit.md

 After following these steps, pre-commit will run automatically before every commit to ensure that the code conforms to the rules defined by the hooks in the `.pre-commit-config.yaml` file.

 As we wrap up our pre-commit hook adventure, it's time to embrace the groovier, cleaner, and more polished Git experience they bring.
-With these magical tools, your code commits will be the rockstars of your repository – perfectly styled, in tune, and ready to hit the stage.
-Say goodbye to last-minute errors and code mishaps.
-Let the power of pre-commit hooks take your coding journey to a whole new level, where quality and style are non-negotiable.
-So, start jamming with these hooks and turn your code commits into the showstoppers they were born to be.
+With these magical tools, your code commits will be the rockstars of your repository – perfectly styled, in tune, and ready to hit the stage even if multiple people are working on the same codebase.
+Say goodbye to last-minute errors and code mishaps by leting the power of pre-commit hooks take your coding journey to a whole new level, where quality and style are non-negotiable!
 Keep coding, keep committing, and always keep it funky!